Pool Inspection Reports

 All public swimming pools, including neighborhood and apartment complex pools, are regulated and inspected by Public Health.
 Environmental Health Specialists conduct over 4,000 inspections each year to ensure swimming pool operators are maintaining safe and healthy pools.
 Inspections are conducted for not only chemical hazards, but physical hazards as well.

-Environmental Health Specialists inspect seasonal pools at least twice during the summer, and year-round pools are inspected at least 4 times.
-Staff also evaluates plans for any new construction or renovation to ensure structural / mechanical deficiencies are addressed.
+Environmental Health Specialists inspect both seasonal pools and year-round pools regularly throughout the year.
+Staff also evaluate plans for any new construction or renovation to ensure structural / mechanical deficiencies are addressed.

 Find an Inspection Report

 Gwinnett County swimmers can use the inspection report website to locate reports for community swimming pools in the county.
 (Community swimming pools are not issued a score.)